Coal tub with iron body

 Cast-iron coal hole cover

-These were located in pavements outside Victorian houses where they covered the holes through which householders had their coal delivered.
+These were located in pavements outside Victorian houses where they covered the chutes through which householders had their coal delivered.
 Typically, they were 12 to 14 inches in diameter.